Bank Credit Meaning

-These loans are offered for meeting the needs of the business.
-It can be a working capital loan, cash credit facility to meet short term liquidity crunch.
-Companies borrow money for major fixed asset expansion, diversification of business into different product portfolios, varied customer segments.
-The purpose of borrowing money will be different for different businesses based on circumstances, needs, environments in which the company operates.
+These loans are offered to meet the needs of the business.
+It can be a working capital loan or cash credit facility to meet a short-term liquidity crunch.
+Companies borrow money for major fixed asset expansion, business diversification into different product portfolios, and varied customer segments.
+The purpose of lending money will be different for different businesses based on circumstances, needs, and environments in which the company operates.

 #2 – Classification Based on Security

 Let’s discuss classification based on security.

 Secured loansSecured LoansSecured loans refer to the type of loans approved and received against a guarantee or collateral.
 If they fail to do so, the lending institution acquires the collateral to compensate for the amount that the borrowers were allowed. are secured against collateral, a guarantee given to the Bank by the third party.
 Loans can be secured against property, plant and machinery and equipmentPlant And Machinery And EquipmentProperty plant and equipment (PP&E) refers to the fixed tangible assets used in business operations by the company for an extended period or many years.
 Such non-current assets are not purchased frequently, neither these are readily convertible into cash. , debtors, stock, fixed deposits, and any other asset which can be sold or liquidated by the Bank in case of nonpayment of installment on the part of the borrower.